Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

     - Strict rules regulate the use of chemicals in food
     - To regulate a clock

+## Rendition

+- Explanation

+## Respect

+- To admire, Admiration given by others
+    - Respect for the law
+- Way, sense
+    - This artist is outstanding from many respects.
+    - **With respect to** your other question, I must say…

+## Retain

+- To hold on
+    - These flowers retain their freshness for along time.
+    - A lot of water can be retain behind dams.
+- To hire
+    - Ahmad has retained two lawyers.

+## Ritual

+- Ceremony, Tradition

 ## Scarcity

 - When there is not enough of something
     - The **scarcity of** employment opportunities
     - A scarcity of math teachers

+## Settlement

+- Community
+    - In those days, New York was a Dutch settlement.
+    - Scattered settlements
+- Decision, Conclusion
+    - To reach a peace settlement
+- Pay all the money that you owe
+    - The settlement of all his debts

 ## Spew

+- To spit out
+    - Sewage **spew out of** the pipe.
+    - She **spewed out** a mass of undigested food.
+    - A volcano spewing out lava.

 ## Substantial